IvanYarovyi/Bash-Scripts/tips/linux_command_line_cheat_sheet.md

 sudo passwd test2 # add a password

 ################## №17 FIND
-locate zip | grep bin # file, derectories serach by part of name.
-Uses a db from updatedb that is setuped by cron job
+locate zip | grep bin # file, directories search by part of name.
+Uses a db from updatedb that is setup by cron job
 # "tests"
 find ~ | wc -l #more options then locate find ~ -type f -name "*.JPG" -size +1M | wc -l